SeoulTech-HCIRLab/ZenNet-SA-FER/README.md

 ## Open-source

-Our code based on the official source code of Zen-NAS fof generated backbone
+Our code is based on the official source code of Zen-NAS for generated backbone

 ```text
 https://github.com/idstcv/ZenNAS